adchsm/Slidebars/README.md

 Whats New
 ---------

+Version 0.10.1 - Released June 27, 2014

+* Re-written close control class.
+* Fixes an issue with scrolling Slidebar menu items on touch devices.
+* Improved support for scroll locking on iOS.

 Version 0.10 - Released June 24, 2014

 * Links in Slidebars no longer close the containing Slidebar before following the link.
 Instead add class `.sb-close` to the `<a>`, or the parent of `<a>` to close first.